 The granularity with which you can mix Beelines and OpenTelemetry without additional, more advanced work, is at the process- or service-level.
 Do not mix them in the same process, as this will result in bad data unless you adopt a wrapper and a strategy for incrementally switching your instrumentation calls to OpenTelemetry.

 The names of fields differ on events produced by the Beeline instrumentations and the OpenTelemetry instrumentations.

 To use a single column for this value in queries for the name of a service, define a derived column in the dataset and use the

 IF( EXISTS($service.name), $service.name, EXISTS($service_name), $service_name, "unknown" )

 In order to achieve trace-aware sampling across a mixed environment, all instrumented services need to send data to Honeycomb via Refinery.

 Do you still have questions about OpenTelemetry and Honeycomb, or have a specific use case for your architecture?

 The Honeycomb Pollinators Community Slack is a great place to ask your questions and share your experience.
-If you misplaced your invite, ask us via chat or email email@example.com and we will send you a new one.
+If you misplaced your invite, ask us via email at firstname.lastname@example.org and we will send you a new one.